problemsolvewithridoy/Camera-with-python/README.md

 Gmail:- entridoy2@gmail.com

-If you have any confusion, please feel free to contact me.
+## If you have any confusion, please feel free to contact me.
 Thank you

+# License
+This script is released under the MIT License.
+Feel free to use, modify, and distribute it as you wish.
+If you find any bugs or have any suggestions for improvement, please submit an issue or a pull request on this repository.